scshitole/vault_doc/1-ex/2-ex/3-ex/4-ex/5-ex/6-ex/7-ex/8-ex/9-ex/10-ex/11-ex/README.md

    ![alt text](../../../../../../../../../../../images/http.png)

-4. Execute the bash stuff.sh to deploy AS3
+4. Execute the bash stuff.sh to deploy AS3 on BIG-IP

    ![alt text](../../../../../../../../../../../images/stuff.png)